berarma/cakephp-redsys/README.md

 ## Installation

-You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).
+You can install this plugin into your CakePHP application using [composer](http://getcomposer.org):

-The recommended way to install composer packages is:

 ```
 composer require berarma/cakephp-redsys